a951902402/-Deprecated-frontend_antd-dashboard/README.md

 # frontend_antd-dashboard
-frontend_antd-dashboard based on Ant Design in React.
+Frontend for frontend_antd-dashboard based on Ant Design using React.